Haiti: 10 years after earthquake, health system on brink of collapse

 Ten years on, though most of the rubble has been cleared and new hospitals have been built, Haiti is once again facing a health crisis.

-“The catastrophic earthquake killed thousands of people, displaced millions, and destroyed 60 percent of Haiti’s already dysfunctional health system,” says Hassan Issa, MSF's Head of Mission in Haiti.
+“The catastrophic earthquake killed thousands of people, displaced millions, and destroyed 60 percent of Haiti’s already dysfunctional health system,” says Hassan Issa, MSF's country representative in Haiti.